Bleeding After Birth Complete

 - This page provides you with the information and resources you need to participate in the course.
 Please follow guidance from your facilitator.

-Here you can find the PDF or online versions of the course materials, that you can view digitally.
+Here you can find PDFs of the course materials that you can view digitally or download.
 In some cases your facilitator will also provide printed versions.

 During practice of Bleeding After Birth Complete you will need: